 In this feature we’re going to focus on the latter, breaking down everything we know about Daydream – the exciting continuation of Google’s VR ambitions.

 So what is Google Daydream?
 First announced at Google I/O 2016, Google Daydream is a VR platform based on Android 7.0 Nougat, and is essentially an evolution of Google Cardboard.
 Unlike Samsung’ Gear VR, Google Daydream headsets and compatible smartphones won’t be built by just one OEM.

 While Cardboard was a unified experience that had you hunting for compatible apps and services in the standard Play Store, Daydream has a set of VR optimized apps and games that will play nicely with the platform, including a new home UI, as well as VR optimized versions of Google Play, YouTube, and more.

 What are the requirements to use it?

-The current poster children for Google Daydream compatible smartphones are the Pixel and Pixel Ultra, Google’s newly announced smartphone lineup.
-While these phones are being billed as the first smartphones built from the ground up with Daydream in mind, a few other OEMs previously announced their devices would offer Daydream support as well, including the ZTE Axon 7.
-That said, Google has yet to comment on how compatibility will work with these older handsets.
+The current poster children for Google Daydream compatible smartphones are the Google Pixel and Pixel XL, the most recent iterations of Google’s high-end flagship line.
+While these phones are being billed as the first smartphones built from the ground up with Daydream in mind, a few other OEMs previously announced their devices would offer Daydream support as well.
+These devices are:

 Of course, regardless of what phone you use, you’ll also need a compatible Google Daydream headset.